anaishowland/neurosim/README.md

 **Neurosim** is a Python framework for building, running, and evaluating AI agent systems.
 It provides core primitives for agent evaluation, cloud storage integration, and an LLM-as-a-judge system for automated scoring.

-**Created by**: Anais Howland, Ashwin Thinnappan, Vaibhav Gupta at Paradigm Shift AI
+**Developed at Paradigm Shift AI** by Anais Howland, Ashwin Thinnappan, Vaibhav Gupta, and Jameel Shahid Mohammed

+See [AUTHORS.md](AUTHORS.md) for detailed contributor information.

 ## Architecture Overview